 The oil and natural gas industry is very cyclical and the demand for goods and services of oil field companies, suppliers and others associated with the industry put extreme pressure on the economic stability and pricing structure within the industry.
 Typically, as prices for oil and natural gas increase, so do all associated costs.
 Conversely, in a period of declining prices, associated cost declines are likely to lag and may not adjust downward in proportion.
 Material changes in prices also impact our current revenue stream, estimates of future reserves, borrowing base calculations of bank loans, impairment assessments of oil and natural gas properties, and values of properties in purchase and sale transactions.
 Material changes in prices can impact the value of oil and natural gas companies and their ability to raise capital, borrow money and retain personnel.
-While we do not currently expect business costs to materially increase, higher prices for oil and natural gas could result in increases in the costs of materials, services and personnel.
+Oil and natural gas prices decreased significantly in the second half of 2014 and have remained depressed in early 2015.
+We are expecting the lower commodity pricing will lower development costs if pricing remains at year-end levels.
+Accordingly, we do not currently expect business costs to materially increase until higher prices for oil and natural gas create increased demand for materials, services and personnel.